vaimo/composer-patches/README.md

 ## Patches: patch applier cwd options

-In cases where there's a need to apply a patch on a file that is mapped to the project root or vendor bin root, a custom applier patch target installation path resolver mode can be defined:
+In cases where there's a need to apply a patch on a file that is mapped to the project root or vendor bin root, a patch applier working directory resolver mode can be defined (which technically would mean that the applier works off of custom root/directory when applying certain patch):

 ```json
   {